trungtruong1/UNISTAGRAM/README.md

 * Sample Call:

-Add to the queue an user with the id `3000`.
+Add to the waiting queue a user with the id `3000`.
 ```bash
 curl -X PUT localhost:8080/matching/join_queue/3000
 ```

-### Remove an user from the waiting queue
+### Remove a user from the waiting queue
 Remove the user from the waiting queue

 * URL: